Disappearance of Andrew Gosden: Possible sightings

-An article in The Times written on the first anniversary of Gosden's disappearance reported that, at that time, 122 possible sightings had been reported from all over Britain, including 45 from London and 11 from Brighton.
-Gosden's father said there were two or three sightings within the first week of the disappearance that seemed credible, partly because of the way the witnesses claimed Gosden spoke to them.
-Gosden's family believe the most plausible sighting to be one which placed Gosden at the Pizza Hut on Oxford Street 2.6 miles (4 km), or a one hour's walk away from King's Cross) on the day he went missing.
-The family claims this lead was never investigated by police.
+An article in The Times written on the first anniversary of Gosden's disappearance, reported that 122 possible sightings had been made across Britain, including 45 from London and 11 from Brighton.
+Gosden's father said there were two or three sightings within the first week that seemed credible, partly because of the way the witnesses claimed Gosden spoke to them.
+The family regard the most plausible sighting as one placing Gosden at the Pizza Hut on Oxford Street 2.6 miles (4 km, or about an one hour's walk) from King's Cross, on the day he went missing.
+They state that this lead was never investigated by police.

-There were additional unconfirmed sightings on Oxford Street on Monday 17 September, and the next day, when Gosden was said to have been sleeping in a park in Southwark.
-Gosden was reportedly seen getting off a local train from Waterloo at Mortlake station on 19 September 2007 (five days after he disappeared), then possibly walking up Sheen Lane and along Upper Richmond Road.
-On 19 September, it was reported that he appeared to have obtained warmer clothes.
-A woman reported a potential sighting of Gosden on 17 October (a month after he disappeared) in Covent Garden: she spoke to a boy and stated that he looked like a boy she had seen on TV that was missing, but the boy denied that he was Gosden.
+There were further unconfirmed sightings on Oxford Street on Monday 17 September, and the next day, when Gosden was said to have been sleeping in a park in Southwark.
+He was reportedly seen getting off a local train from Waterloo at Mortlake station on 19 September 2007, five days after he disappeared, then possibly walking up Sheen Lane and along Upper Richmond Road.
+On the same day, it was reported that he appeared to have obtained warmer clothes.
+A woman reported a potential sighting in Covent Garden on 17 October.
+She spoke to a boy she believed resembled the missing teenager, but he denied being Gosden.

-Later, other reported sighting locations included a park in Streatham, then further afield in South Wales, Birkenhead and Plymouth.
-In 2009, two possible sightings were reported: one outside the Natural History Museum and the other in a pub in Southend.
-None of these sightings could be verified; however, according to Gosden's father, none of the sightings were followed up by the police, and the woman who reported the Covent Garden sighting was not spoken to until six weeks after the disappearance.
+Later reported locations included a park in Streatham, and sites further afield in South Wales, Birkenhead, and Plymouth.
+In 2009, two possible sightings were reported: one outside the Natural History Museum and another in a pub in Southend.
+None could be verified; according to Gosden's father, none were followed up police, and the woman who reported the Covent Garden sighting was not contacted until six weeks after the disappearance.